 'Holmes' tilted his head toward the almost-pouting private with an amused smile, reaching up to tap his muzzle with a claw.
-The muscular soldier scowled and batted at the smaller chupadore's hand, but the specialist was insistent, poking the grumpy canis in his neck and shoulder until Jacobs finally gave up on trying to slap him away.
-"Listen, dude -- I only got that clearance 'cause of all the travelin' and transferin' they got me doin'.
+The soldier scowled and batted at his hand, but the specialist was insistent, poking the grumpy private in his neck and shoulder until Jacobs finally gave up on trying to slap him away.
+"Listen, dude -- I only got that clearance 'cause of all the travelin' and transferrin' they got me doin'.
 I'm no different from the Holmes you were chattin' with earlier.
-Just a grunt with a big gun and sore paws."
+Just a grunt with a big gun and sore feet."
 He shook his head once and gripped Jacobs's thick bicep firmly.
 "Don’t put me on a pedestal, friends.
 I'm nothin' but a cocky shooter from Sampi who spends most of my time in shit so far over my head that I'm prayin' for a ladder.
 So don't you go thinkin' I'm disingenuous -- I can barely spell the word, let alone act it, yeah?"

-"Well, alright, Holmes," the canis replied confidently, making sure to emphasize the lack of 'sir'.
+"Well, alright, Holmes," the private replied confidently, making sure to emphasize the lack of 'sir'.
 "I guess you're right…you're one of us.
 But you're still a lucky bastard!"

-"I suppose I can't deny that," Samael admitted with a chuckle.
+"I suppose I can't deny that," 'Holmes' admitted with a chuckle.

 A broad smile grew across Samael's muzzle as his eyes lit up.
 "Well, well, well!
 You boys are in luck…'cause I'll see your beers and raise you a bottle of Lamtha's finest 'shine…just waitin' for a coupla willing glasses."